 While it may seem counterintuitive, obesity and food insecurity often go hand-in-hand.
 High prices and limited access to fresh fruits and vegetables can restrict the ability of low-income individuals to make healthy food choices.
 With limited time, funds, and options, people may turn to inexpensive, unhealthy foods that can lead to obesity and other negative health outcomes.

 A third of young adults are prediabetic.
 Food insecurity is a major risk factor in the onset of diabetes and can also jeopardize an individual’s ability to manage their disease.
-Access to healthy food has been found to help control the disease, and to help individuals adhere to strict medication requirements.
-Within the state 9%, or 2.5 million, are diagnosed diabetic.
+Access to healthy food has been found to help control the disease and to help individuals adhere to strict medication requirements.
+Within the state 9%, or 2.5 million, adults are diagnosed diabetic.

 Eligible families currently receiving CalFresh assistance: 66%

 CalFresh, formerly known as “food stamps,” helps millions of families afford the food they need each month.
-California has the 3nd lowest rate of participation in the nation, in front of Nevada and Wyoming.
+As of 2014, California had the 4th lowest rate of participation in the nation, in front of Nevada, North Dakota and Wyoming.
 Of the 66% receiving the benefit, 74% are households with children and 50% are working families.

 Lost dollars in federal nutrition benefits: $2.5 billion